janklinux/Organisms/Documentation/source/Using_MakeTrials.rst

 As a guideline, set ``JobArraysDetails['time']`` to as large a wall time as possible for the partition you are using on your slurm cluster.

-An example of this shown below.
+An example of this shown below:

 .. literalinclude:: mass_submit_packets.sl
 	:language: bash